ait-aecid/logdata-anomaly-miner/docs/CONFIGURATION.rst

 * Type: boolean (True,False)
 * Default: False

-Flag to enable that detailed information is shown for unparsed loglines.
+Flag to enable that detailed parsing information is shown for unparsed loglines.

 .. code-block:: yaml